Alexis-Bize/InfiniteMITM/examples/server-selection/README.md

 In the following example (partial, must not be used as is), instances of `serverUrl` are replaced with the **West Europe** one.
 This means that the game will search for matches in `SouthAfricaNorth` and `EastUs2` even for EU players.

-If you want to force `EastUs2`, for example, you can replace all `serverUrl` instances, except for the `EastUs2` one, with a distant server such as `AustraliaEast`.

 ```json
 [
   {